Our Investment Approach

 We exclude fossil fuel producers from the Appleseed portfolio along with several other industries including but not limited to tobacco, gambling, and weapons.
 We also seek to make investments in companies that are making a positive impact through the product or service that they sell or by structuring their business processes in a socially and environmentally responsible way.

-Appleseed Capital votes on Fund proxies in a manner that considers shareholder interests and that encourages company boards to govern more responsibly.
+We vote on Fund proxies in a manner that considers shareholder interests and that encourages company boards to govern more responsibly.
 Our votes support management incentives that are aligned with the creation of long-term, enduring value for stakeholders, encourage more transparent reporting on companies’ sustainability initiatives, and bolster boards’ efforts to balance the interests of its stakeholders.
-The following are recent examples of boards being held accountable through our engagement efforts.

 Another way we encourage companies to become more sustainable is by submitting formal resolutions to ratify or request a specific action be taken by a corporate board.